 - Bachelor of Music programs in choral music education, voice performance, music therapy, jazz studies, and multimedia arts technology

-- Nine choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, and treble/tenor-bass ensembles.
+- Eight choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, treble, and tenor-bass ensembles

 - Vibrant and active schedule of guest artists and visiting ensembles that give masterclasses and presentations to current students.
-Recent guest ensemble residencies include Roomful of Teeth, Chanticleer, Border CrosSing, The Rose Ensemble, Heinavanker, and Voces8.
+Recent guest ensemble residencies include The Crossing (2022), Roomful of Teeth, Chanticleer, Border CrosSing, The Rose Ensemble, Heinavanker, and Voces8.
 Recent guest conductors and teachers include Alice Parker, Eph Ely, Simon Carrington, Rollo Dilworth, Francisco Núñez, Andrew Megill, Andrew Clark, Mollie Stone, Ellen Hargis, Samuel Ramey, Richard Danielpour, Jake Runestad, Beverly Taylor, and Scot Hanna-Weir.

 - Internationally recognized choral ensembles that regularly compete and perform throughout the world.
 Conference appearances include American Choral Directors Association (ACDA) Regional Conferences (2015, 2012), ACDA State Conferences (2017, 2014, 2011), ACDA National Conferences (2006, 2011), National Collegiate Choral Organization Conferences (2008, 2011, 2021), and the Michigan Music Conference (2012, 2015, 2018)